 If you’re connecting to the internet via public WiFi, consider using a VPN (a virtual private network).
 This basically allows you a more secure connection to the location you’re visiting and prevents other public WiFi users from monitoring your activity.
-This PC Magazine article tells you more about what a VPN is and offers a comparison among different VPN services.
+Articles from Comparitech and PCMag tell you more about what a VPN is and offer a comparison among different VPN services.

 Only download software and apps from trusted sources.
 For most people, this means that mobile device downloads will should come from either Apple’s AppStore or Android’s Google Play.
 For the PC and laptop, only download from verified sources and never from pop-up ads or email links.

 Use a screen lock.
 Yes, it takes a few extra seconds to put in your password or register a thumbprint, but using a screen lock is also the best first defense against unwanted access to all the information stored on your device.
 Here are instructions for setting a passcode/touch ID on your Apple or Android device.

 Back up your data.
 If your phone or tablet is stolen or lost, your content, data, and settings can be restored to a new device.
 Again, you can find instructions for backing up Apple devices and backing up Android devices online.

 If you use an Android device, install antivirus and anti-malware apps.
 Antivirus apps will protect your device from being infected by corrupted apps or malware that might compromise your system or expose your personal information to thieves or scammers.
 Android Authority has reviewed the 15 best antivirus and anti-malware apps, some of which are free.